Sections of This Topic Include

 1. Motivating employees starts with motivating yourself

 It’s amazing how, if you hate your job, it seems like everyone else does, too.
 If you are very stressed out, it seems like everyone else is, too.
 Enthusiasm is contagious.
 If you’re enthusiastic about your job, it’s much easier for others to be, too.
-Also, if you’re doing a good job of taking care of yourself and your own job, you’ll have much clearer perspective on how others are doing in theirs.
+Also, if you’re doing a good job of taking care of yourself and your own job, you’ll have a much clearer perspective on how others are doing in theirs.

 A great place to start learning about motivation is to start understanding your own motivations.
 The key to helping to motivate your employees is to understand what motivates them.
 So what motivates you?
 Consider, for example, time with family, recognition, a job well done, service, learning, etc. How is your job configured to support your own motivations?
 What can you do to better motivate yourself?

 As mentioned above, employees can be all fired up about their work and be working very hard.
 However, if the results of their work don’t contribute to the goals of the organization, then the organization is not any better off than if the employees were sitting on their hands — maybe worse off!
 Therefore, it’s critical that managers and supervisors know what they want from their employees.
 These preferences should be worded in terms of goals for the organization.
-Identifying the goals for the organization is usually done during strategic planning.
-Whatever steps you take to support the motivation of your employees (various steps are suggested below), ensure that employees have strong input to identifying their goals and that these goals are aligned with goals of the organization.
+Identifying the goals of the organization is usually done during strategic planning.
+Whatever steps you take to support the motivation of your employees (various steps are suggested below), ensure that employees have strong input to identify their goals and that these goals are aligned with the goals of the organization.
 (Goals should be worded to be “SMARTER”.
 More about this later on below.)

 Each person is motivated by different things.
 Whatever steps you take to support the motivation of your employees, they should first include finding out what it is that really motivates each of your employees.
-You can find this out by asking them, listening to them and observing them.
+You can find this out by asking them, listening to them, and observing them.
 (More about this later on below.)

 4. Recognize that supporting employee motivation is a process, not a task